Berkeley-CS61B/website-fa23/materials/lab/lab05/index.md

 - We're interested in the average time per `addLast` call, so the number of operations is the number of `addLast` calls, or `N`.

-{% include alert.html type="task" content=" **Task**: Implement
+{% include alert.html type="task" content=" **TASK**: Implement
-`timeAListConstruction` to perform a timing experiment with the aforementioned specification.
+`timeAListConstruction`, found in `Experiments.java` to perform a timing experiment with the aforementioned specification.
 Make sure to replace the function call in `main` to be `timeAListConstruction`!
 You may find the example in `exampleFibonacciExperiment` helpful as a reference. " %}

 {% include alert.html type="info" content="
-**Note**: The timing tests are very subject to random chance and the vagaries of your computer, and can fail even if you've implemented the timing tables correctly.
+**NOTE**: The timing tests are very subject to random chance and the vagaries of your computer, and can fail even if you've implemented the timing tables correctly.
 Take them with a grain of salt.
 " %}